Fellowship Informational Webinar

 The First to the Top Summer Fellowship is a remarkable opportunity to learn about and contribute to the work happening in Tennessee.
 During the 8-10 week program, the summer fellows will play an integral role in the innovative and ambitious work taking place at the Tennessee Department of Education.
 The goal of the program is for fellows to have an impact on key strategic projects in a limited amount of time.
 For the 2014 fellowship, we plan to select six fellows who will each receive up to a $7,500 stipend.

-High-impact work on essential projects tied to our strategic priorities and First to the Top goals, with placement based on department needs and fellow’s interests, skill set, and experience
+High-impact work on essential projects tied to our strategic priorities and First to the Top goals

 Unique cohort experience that features opportunities for networking with a select group of diverse individuals through peer collaboration and cohort-based activities

-Engagement with the department’s senior leaders and interaction with key education leaders across the state
+Engagement with the department’s senior leaders and interaction with key education leaders across Tennessee

 Past fellows' projects: